node-red/node-red.github.io/_posts/2016-10-11-version-0-15-released.md

 Under the covers, this triggers an npm install of the node module into your user directory - by default, `$HOME/.node-red`.
-Note that if the node has any dependencies beyond standard npm dependencies, you'll need to resolve them manually.
+Note that if the node has any dependencies beyond the standard npm dependencies, you'll need to resolve them manually.
+It also requires you to have `npm` installed, which, if you're using the Raspberry Pi preinstall image, you may not have - check [the docs](http://nodered.org/docs/hardware/raspberrypi.html#adding-nodes) for how to get it.

 #### Scrollable tabs